Show your SOLIDARITY with a WV Mine Wars Museum Membership!

 What We've Done Together

-Just two years ago--with no funds and no staff--a young West Virginia Mine Wars Museum team came together with a shared vision.
+Just three years ago--with no funds and no staff--a young West Virginia Mine Wars Museum team came together with a shared vision.
 We believed that we could build a Museum in historic Matewan, West Virginia, that would tell the hidden story of a conflict so great and so important that it changed the shape of labor relations in our nation for the next century to come.